Changing Workforce Development Systems to Better Serve Young Adults and Advance Equity

 All Generation Work partnerships encouraged organizations to adopt practices aimed at improving outcomes for young adults and making them more equitable.
 To that end, they undertook a number of activities, including using data to better understand the challenges young adults face, training staff on racial equity, creating spaces for staff to explore equity issues and brainstorm solutions, and procuring technical assistance to help organizations.

 Grossman, Jean, M. Victoria Quiroz Becerra, Betsy L. Tessler, and Gilda Azurdia.
 2023.
-Changing Workforce Development Systems to Better Serve Young Adults and Advance Equity.
+Changing Workforce Development Systems to Better Serve Young Adults and Advance Equity The First Five Years of Generation Work.
 New York: MDRC.